factorial-io/fabalicious/README.md

 This task will reset your installation

 Available methods:
-* `drush` will revert features (drupal 7) / import the configuration (drupal 8), run update-hooks and does a cache-clear.
-* `composer` will run `composer install` to update any dependencies before doint the reset
+* `composer` will run `composer install` to update any dependencies before doing the reset
+* `drush` will
+  * revert features (drupal 7) / import the configuration (drupal 8),
+  * run update-hooks
+  * enable a deployment-module if any stated in the fabfile.yaml
+  * and does a cache-clear.
+  * if your host-type is `dev` the password gets reset to admin/admin

+Configuration:
+* your host-configuration needs a `branch`-key stating the branch to deploy.